cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 The RESTful APIs for both can be driven directly from a URL, or can be driven from the provided Payment and Customer Services Interfaces.
-In each case the URL goes via a zOS Connect EE server (represented below as
+In each case the URL goes via a zOS Connect server (represented below as
 ***your-host-name*** and ***your-port-number***)

 Please refer to the GitHub repo: